cayhorstmann/codecheck2/build-instructions.md

 Cloud Provider Tools
 --------------------

-Install Google Cloud CLI for linux or [follow the instruction for your environment](https://cloud.google.com/sdk/docs/install#linux)
+Install Google Cloud CLI for Linux or [follow the instruction for your environment](https://cloud.google.com/sdk/docs/install#linux)

 Open a terminal and download the Google Cloud SDK
 ```